-3.1.
 Core Utilization

 Core reduction intensity estimates reveal a wide range of variation in the amount of mass removed from the cores at Kanjera South.
-Some cores were minimally utilized whereas others were reduced as much as 95% of their original mass.
+Some cores were minimally utilized whereas others were reduced by as much as 95% of their original mass.
 While there are some differences in the level of reduction between individual raw material types, the primary differences are driven by raw material provenance (Fig. 3).
-Cores produced on raw material types that originate from more distant sources (Ba, BFe, BQu, NyR, and OGr) are, on average, more substantially reduced than those that occur locally (FNy, HPh, HLi); (Mann Whitney U, W = 5639.5, p < 0.0001; Fig. 3).
+Cores produced on raw material types that originate from more distant sources (Bukoban andesite (BBa), Bukoban felsite (BFe), Bukoban quartzite (BQu), Nyanazian Rhyolite (NyR), and Oyugis Granite (OGr) are, on average, more substantially reduced than those that occur locally (Fenetized Nyanzian (FNy), Homa Phonolite (HPh), Homa limestone (HLi); Mann Whitney U, W = 5639.5, p < 0.0001; Fig. 3).

 Insert Figure 3